rdmtc/node-red-contrib-sun-position/README.md

 - **Payload** defines the payload of the message object send to the output
 - **Topic** defines the topic of the send message
 - **Time** An optional property that can be [configured](#times-definitions) when the inject node should emit a message on that timestamp.
-- **Offset** An optional property which is only available if an time is choosen.
-The offset can be a positive or negative and defines a time offset to the choosen time.
+- **Offset** An optional property which is only available if an time is chosen.
+The offset can be a positive or negative and defines a time offset to the chosen time.
-- **Days** An optional property which is only available if an time is choosen.
-There can be defined on which days a msg should be emited.
+- **Days** An optional property which is only available if an time is chosen.
+There can be defined on which days a msg should be emitted.

-- **Property** _optional_ here can be defined a context property which must be of tyxpe boolean.
+- **Property** _optional_ here can be defined a context property which must be of type boolean.
 If this property is true alternate time will be used.
 - **Alternate time** _optional_ defines an alternate start time which will be used if the property is true.
 This can be used for different times for example of holidays/weekend.

-- **Additional Inject on Start** If this checkbox is set the inject node dcan emit the message on Node-Red Start or on any deploy of this node.
+- **Additional Inject on Start** If this checkbox is set the inject node can emit the message on Node-Red Start or on any deploy of this node.
 There can be defined a delay after the emit should be done.
-This can be usefull for initializing any flow.
+This can be useful for initializing any flow.

 - **Set additional** With this selection you can
   - set __global__, __flow__ context or set additional property of the message object (if the property is __payload__ the payload will be overridden.)
   - for any timestamp properties like __timestamp__, __sun time__, __moon time__ there are a lot of possibilities to influence this.
-You can add an offset or select the days wherfor the timestamp should be calculated.
+You can add an offset or select the days wherefore the timestamp should be calculated.
 The output format could be Unix, ECMA timestamp, object or the time difference between timestamp and emit the message.
-This is useful to to send a payload of true on sunset with an additional message oprperty as __on time__ with the seconds until sunrise.
+This is useful to to send a payload of true on sunset with an additional message property as __on time__ with the seconds until sunrise.
     - **set additional timestamp**:
       ![time-inject](images/time-inject-settings-addProp1.png?raw=true)
     - **set additional sun timestamp**:
       ![time-inject](images/time-inject-settings-addProp2.png?raw=true)
-    - **possible formates of timestamp output**
+    - **possible formats of timestamp output**
       - number - milliseconds UNIX timestamp
       - string - ECMA-262
       - string - local date and time